SantaBrowser/monorepo/libs/sdk/README.md

-# THX Network JS SDK
+# SANTA Browser JS SDK

 This SDK contains API wrappers and an OIDC OAuth manager to simplify access to THX API resources.